stanislawpolanski/MalopolskaRailNetwork/readme.md

 ## Analysis design
 ### Data integration
 #### Reading data
 The first step is to succesfully load all the data.
-Both files will be loaded and saved seperately into arrays into (depends on time of reading of data):
+Stations files will be loaded into arrays into (depends on time of reading of data):

 /LoadedData

-Those scripts will load data:
+This script will be stored there:
 + src/DataReaders/LoadStationsData.py
++ src/DataReaders/LoadRaiLinesData.py (from station's file!)
+Script returns list of classes:
++ src/Models/Stations.py
-+ src/DataReaders/LoadLinesData.py
++ src/Models/RailLines.py
 #### Merging datasets
 Both datasets will be merged as a n:n relationship.
+#### Print out as an SQL
+For further processing it will be printed out as an SQL with three tables:
++ Stations
++ RailLines
++ StationsToRaiLines
 ## Result